LexouDuck/website/pages/art/colorart/index.md

 # Color Art

-It is rather rare that I actually finish a drawing of mine and give it color, here are some of the few such "finished" works I have made.
+It is rather rare that I actually finish a full-canvas drawing and decide to give it some color, but here are some of the few such "finished" works I have made.

 ------------------------------------------------------------------------